 A veneer created to simulate the exotic Wenge wood species from Central Africa.
 It's tight grain pattern consists of a warm brown hued heartwood with the distinctive dark veining of authentic Wenge.
 The vibrant coloring gives it a unique style unavailable in domestic wood species.

-Shake is an exotic looking veneer that provides a consistent smooth texture combined with a unique medium brown-gray coloring streaked with straight black grain.
+Shale is an exotic looking veneer that provides a consistent smooth texture combined with a unique medium brown-gray coloring streaked with straight black grain.
 Shale "mellows' by lightening slightly with age and exposure to sunlight.
 This engineered veneer stands up to wear very well.

 MDF (Medium Density Fiberboard) While not strictly a wood species, MDF, is so prevalent in "cabinetmaking" it is important to at least mention.